uf2020/ccxt/Manual.md

 })
 ```

+## Returned JSON Objects

-All legacy API methods return a decoded JSON response from the exchange markets, untouched.
+All public and private API methods return raw decoded JSON objects in response from the exchange markets, as is, untouched.
+The unified API returns JSON-decoded objects in a common format and structure.

+## Passing Parameters To API Methods

 The set of all possible legacy API endpoints differs from market to market.
 Most of methods accept a single associative array (or a Python dict) of key-value parameters.
 The params are passed as follows: